 Stacey M. Dorr - Senior Director of Operations and Public Relations

 Stacey Dorr joined AICUO's central staff in 2006 with extensive experience in non-profit communications.
 She previously worked with the Toledo Metropolitan Area Council of Governments, PBS and The Columbus Community Clinical Oncology Program and is a graduate of Bowling Green State University, B.S.
 (Public Relations).

 Stacey is responsible for all internal and external association communications, including major publications such as the Counselor's Guide and annual report, daily news clips service, weekly Association update correspondence, and the AICUO, OhioPrivateColleges.com, and AICUO Art Awards Web sites.
-She also manages the implementation of all strategic communications efforts to better serve AICUO's 53 members and our organizational mission.
+She also coordinates all AICUO member professional development meetings and manages the implementation of all strategic communications efforts to better serve AICUO's 51 members and our organizational mission.

-Stacey oversees the annual AICUO Award for Excellence in the Visual Arts and all member services at AICUO.
+Stacey oversees the annual AICUO Award for Excellence in the Visual Arts and the internship program at AICUO.
 She has presented her work with grassroots campaigns during a budget crisis and campus emergency preparedness to national groups including the National Association of Independent Colleges and Universities State Executives State-National Information Network.
 Stacey is a member of the Public Relations Society of America and serves as a mentor for college students interested in beginning a career in public relations.

 C. Todd Jones - President and General Counsel

 C. Todd Jones became President and General Counsel of the Association of Independent Colleges and Universities of Ohio (AICUO) on November 1, 2005.
 During that time, he has led significant change at the organization including its program for collaborative services.
 This included AICUO’s agreements with the Inter-University Council Purchasing Group, Coalition for College Cost Savings, and numerous individual companies, leading to millions in purchases by member campuses of discounted goods and services.